-MINUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended June 30, 2007

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 1-14757

-DRYCLEAN USA, Inc.

-(Name of small business issu er in its charter) Delaware 11-2014231 (State or other jurisdiction of incorporation or organization) (I.R.S.
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the e fiscal year ended June 30, 2008 TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 Comm uission file number 1-14757 DRYCLE AN USA, Inc. ness issuer in its charter) Delaware 11-2014231 (State or other jurisdiction of incorporation or organization) (I.R.S.
 Employer Identification No.) 290 N.E.
-68th Street, Miami, Florida 33138 (Address of principal executive offices) (Zip Code)

-Issuer's telephone number, including area code: 305-754-4551

-Securities registered under Section 12(b) of the Exchange Act: Common Stock, \$.025 par value

-Securities registered under Section 12(g) of the Exchange Act: None

-Check whether the issuer is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act. □

-Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Check if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-B contained in this form, and no disclosure will be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB. []

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖻

-The Company's revenues from continuing operations for its fiscal year ended June 30, 2007 were \$22,748,527.

-The aggregate market value as at September 21, 2007 of the Common Stock of the issuer, its only class of voting stock, held by nonaffiliates was approximately \$4,011,000 based on the closing price of the Company's Common Stock on the American Stock Exchange on that date.
-Such market value excludes shares owned by all executive officers and directors (and their spouses).
-This should not be construed as indicating that all such persons are affiliates.

-The number of shares outstanding of the issuer's Common Stock as at September 21, 2007 was 7,034,307.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the issuer's Proxy Statement relating to its 2007 Annual Meeting of Stockholders are incorporated by reference into Items 10, 11, 12 and 14 in Part III of this Report.

-Transitional Small Business Disclosure Format Yes D No M
+68th Street, Miami, Florida 33138 (Address of principal executive offices) (Zip Code) Issuer' 's telephone number, including area code: 305-754-4551 Securi ties registered under Section 12(b) of the Exchange Act: Co mmon Stock, \$.025 pa ar value Securi ties registered under Section 12(g) of the Exchange Act: No ne Check whether the issuer is not required to file reports s pursuant to Section 13 or 15(d) of the Exchange Act. □ the reg Check whether the issuer (1) filed all reports required gistrant was required to file such reports), and (2) has been so 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that equirements for the past 90 days.
+Yes \boxtimes No \square registr of Regulation S-B contained in this form, and no disclosure will be contained, to the best of ference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB. [] Indicate by check mark whether the registrant is a shell ll company (as define d in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 The Company's revenues from continuing operations for its fiscal year ende ed June 30, 2008 were \$22,705,143 The aggregate market value as at September 15, 200,000 based on the closing price of the Company's Common s and directors (and their spouses).
+This should not be const Stock on the America ock of the issuer, its only class of voting stock, held by non-affiliates was approximately in Stock Exchange on that date.
+Such market value excludes shares owned by all executive tall such persons are affiliates.
+The number of shares outstanding of the issuer's Com mon Stock as at Septe ember 19, 2008 was 7,033,875.
+DO CUMENTS INCORP ORATED BY REFERENCE Portion ns of the issuer's Proxy Statement relating to its 2008 Annua al Meeting of Stockho lders are incorporated by reference into Items 10, 11, 12 and 14 in Part III of this Report.
+Tra nsitional Small Business Disclosure Format Yes □ No ⊠